 Lock’s motivations for the use of the male, exposes an underlying uncertainty about the male’s status in contemporary culture and the role he should fulfill within it.

 David Lock lives and works in London.
 He graduated from Goldsmiths’ College, London with an MA in Fine Art in 2001, following a first class BA (Hons) in Fine Art from The University of Reading in 1999.
 Upon graduation he joined 'Candoco Dance Company' as a dancer for several years, before returning to his fine art practice in 2005.
 He has exhibited his work both nationally and internationally.

-Recent commissions include designing a stage set for Candoco’s 20th anniversary season ‘Turning 20’, in association with Trisha Brown Dance Company.
+Recent commissions include designing a stage set in ‘Set and Reset/Reset’ for Candoco’s 20th anniversary season ‘Turning 20’, in association with Trisha Brown Dance Company.

 Lock is a recipient of the prestigious 'Abbey Award', at the British School at Rome between October 2011-June 2012.